 The recommended daily sugar intake from the NHS is 50 grams for women and 70 grams for men.
 Spend your allowance wisely.

 Secondly, food can be categorised into three macro-nutrient groups: protein, carbs and fat.
-We need all of these to function properly.
-Each provide us with the important nutrients we need to function.
-And while reducing our carb intake might be a good idea for some people, it’s important not to overdo it or to demonise carbs.
+We need all of these to function correctly.
+Each provides us with the essential nutrients we need to function.
+And while reducing our carb intake might be a good idea for some people, it’s important not to overdo it or demonise carbs.
 We need them for energy.
 All fruits and vegetables are classified as carbs.

 Which alcohols don’t contain sugar?

 Lots of hard alcohols don’t contain carbs.
 Think spirits with high alcohol volume.
-Tequila, gin, brandy, whiskey and rum.
 These all have no carb content and can be seen as sugar-free.
 Due to the small volume you drink, they’re also pretty low on calorie content.
-Perfect for those on the hunt for sugar free alcohol.
+Perfect for those on the hunt for sugar-free alcohol.
+Examples include:

 Drinking spirits like these are a good way to keep your sugar intake to a minimum.
-But, they’re not the most casual drinks to be enjoying on their own.
+But, they’re not the most casual drinks to be enjoyed on their own.
 Thursday night laid back beverages.
-Yes please.
+Yes, please.
 Shot of straight tequila.
 No thanks.

 What about wine and beer?

 There are lots of different wines you might need to watch out for.
 It’s almost impossible to break down the nutritional value of each and every bottle.
-But there are some general guidelines that can help you to understand what the best option is.
+But some general guidelines can help you to understand what the best option is.
+Let’s unpick it.

-White wine is where it gets a bit trickier.
-A dry white wine contains a lot less sugar than sweet white wine.
-For a 250ml glass, you’re looking at around 1.5 grams for the dry type and 14.5 grams for the sweet type.
+White wine White wine is where it gets a bit trickier.
+Dry white wine contains a lot less sugar than sweet white wine.
+For a 250ml glass, you’re looking at around 1.5 grams for the dry type and 14.5 grams for the sweet kind.
 For a medium white?
-You guessed it.
-Somewhere in the middle.
+You guessed it: somewhere in the middle.

 So what’s the takeaway?